 Frustration is a natural response, but it’s important to reframe your mindset.

-One tip is to dive into the community discussions.
-See what others are saying.
-Sometimes, the theories and debates can be just as engaging as the show itself.
+One tip: dive into the community discussions and see what others are saying.
+Sometimes the theories and debates are just as engaging as the show itself.

 Remember, the joy of media isn’t just in the plot twists.
 It’s in the journey, the characters, and the emotions they evoke.